cr0sis/Real-time-International-space-station-tracker/README.md

 # Time:
  Time module provides various time-related functions.

+# Json:
+ Used to get current astronauts in space - figure and names and to predict future passovers.

 # Historic tracking:
  Function added to see where the station has been over time.